monarch-initiative/monarch-app/CONTRIBUTING.md

 ### Makefile

 The monarch-app repo uses a Makefile system to facilitate and simplify some of the development setup and deployment tasks.
-For detailed information on the build targets and details of implementation please refer to the `Makefile` in the monarch-app directory.
+For detailed information on the build targets and details of implementation please refer to the [Makefile](Makefile) in the monarch-app directory.

+### Quick Start
 For a quick-start, once the requirements above are met you can install and launch a working local version of the Monarch App with the following commands.

 ```shell